knoxa/knoxa.github.io/text/names/index.md

 This example is drawn from [World War I Chronology](https://tigersmuseum.github.io/history/docs/ww1.html).
 As far as tokenization is concerned, I filter against a stop list of ranks and titles, and I apply both Soundex and Metaphone to each token and add these to the set.
-The complete concept lattice (for 1071 names) from the WWI chronolgy looks like this:
+The complete concept lattice (for 1071 names) from the WWI chronology looks like this:

 ![Full lattice from names](names-full.svg)

-To make the discussion below easier to follow, I restrict the input to just this set of 9 names covering two different people, [Sir Archibald James Murray](https://en.wikipedia.org/wiki/Archibald_Murray) and [Sir James Wolfe Murray](https://en.wikipedia.org/wiki/James_Wolfe_Murray):
+To make the discussion below easier to follow, I'll restrict the input to just this set of 9 names covering two different people, [Sir Archibald James Murray](https://en.wikipedia.org/wiki/Archibald_Murray) and [Sir James Wolfe Murray](https://en.wikipedia.org/wiki/James_Wolfe_Murray):

     General Murray